Haxby: Governance

-Elections for the three City Council seats and fourteen Town Council seats are held every four years with the last elections having been held in May 2019 and the next elections due in May 2023.
-There are four polling districts in Haxby and polling stations are located at the Memorial Hall, the Scout Hut, and St Margarets Clitherow Church.
+Elections for the three City Council seats and fourteen Town Council seats are held every four years with the last elections having been held in May 2023 and the next elections due in May 2027.
+There are four polling districts in Haxby and polling stations are located at the Memorial Hall, the Scout Hut, and St Margaret Clitherow's Church.

-Town Councillors have usually been elected unopposed without a ballot due to lack of candidates.
-A casual vacancy to Haxby North Ward arose on the Town Council in late 2021 due to a resignation; and a contested by-election was held in November 2021.
+Contested elections were held in May 2023 for both Central and South West Wards of Haxby Town Council.
+Town Councillors in the North and East Wards of Haxby Town Council were elected unopposed due to there being fewer candidates than seats.
+Historically, Haxby Town Councillors have been elected unopposed or co-opted due to there being an equal or lower number of candidates to seats.
+However, a casual vacancy to Haxby North Ward arose on the Town Council in late 2021 due to a resignation; and a contested by-election was held in November 2021.

 Demography

-The 1881 census records the population as 559.
-According to the 2001 census the parish had a population of 8,754, reducing to 8,428 at the 2011 Census.
+The 1881 Census records the population as 559.
+According to the 2001 Census, the parish had a population of 8,754, which reduced to 8,428 at the 2011 Census.